Mediterranean Diet Food List: The Ultimate Guide

 • Lou

-Lou a year ago
+Lou 2 years ago

 I’m going to do this.
 I’m sick of Keto.
 Before keto I basically ate the Medi Diet.
 So this is good news.
 I’m happy for the guidance of the food lists.
 P.S.
 I cannot read the breakfast and lunch chart.
 Too small and printing very light.
 Please stick to regular size an darker printing.
 Love Carb Manager.